 Our adept knowledge enables us to easily convert complex regulations into simple easy-to-follow rules, thus guaranteeing consistent day-to-day compliance, a capability derived from a robust software system, underpinned by a dedicated compliance and audit team.
-Additionally all our mobile workers are issued with a contract of employment; we take responsibility of the welfare and fairness of our temporary workers extremely seriously and as such assume all employment accountability.
+Additionally, all our mobile workers are issued with a contract of employment; we take responsibility for the welfare and fairness of our temporary workers extremely seriously and as such assume all employment accountability.

 We value diversity and inclusion and comply with equal employment policies and procedures to ensure recruitment for our clients is: equal and fair; candidates are not discriminated against on the grounds of age, sex or ethnicity and applicants have the right to work in the UK.

 Our candidate registration process follows strict guidelines, which are periodically audited by our compliance team.
 The registration process is also supported by our software system, which prohibits the progression of a candidate until the adequate legislation checks have been verified.